cmosetick/github-notes/setting-up-deploy-keys.md

 ## Part 1 - Getting Started with the key generation
 sign into the user account that will do the work "mran-user" in this case.

-`ssh-keygen -t ecdsa -b 521 -C "MRAN-site@revolutionanalytics.com"`
+`ssh-keygen -t ecdsa -b 521 -C "MRAN-site@revolutionanalytics.com" -N ''`
 Set the output of the key file to be:
 `$HOME/.ssh/MRAN-site-ecdsa`
 note, do not set a passphrase.

-`ssh-keygen -t ecdsa -b 521 -C "OSS-site@revolutionanalytics.com"`
+`ssh-keygen -t ecdsa -b 521 -C "OSS-site@revolutionanalytics.com" -N ''`
 Set the output of the key file to be:
 `$HOME/.ssh/OSS-site-ecdsa`
 note, do not set a passphrase.